 The new programming initiative of Radio Kansas.

 You probably think of Radio Kansas as your “NPR station,” but there are at least 4 different networks offering programming for us to purchase.
 To present your favorite show we may first have to pay a fee as an affiliate station before we then can consider the fee for the show itself.
+In other words, the producers of your favorite show may charge a reasonable $2400 per year for the show, but in order to choose that show we must first pay the network $10,000 or more making the effective cost of the show much greater.

 The following programs have been requested by listeners and pre-identified by the Radio Kansas management team as meeting our commitment to public service.
 Unfortunately, the subscription fees for these shows are high-enough that we cannot take the financial risk of purchasing them until we know for sure that listeners agree they're worth the extra money!